aroulin/c-skeleton/README.md

 Final target
 ------------
-+ generate either executable, static or dynamic library
++ generate either executable, static or dynamic library (-fPIC flag)
 + only one main function in src/ directory (use #ifdef to have multiple)

 Dependencies